 It’s been a train wreck of a week !
 Therapy is hard going with a particular issue from my adolescent abuse years proving very difficult to deal with.
 We go through a session of EMDR and it comes up at each sitting upsetting me just as much each time.
 I end up wracked with tears and sobbing my heart out, inconsolable.
 I just don’t seem to be able to move beyond it.
 My Therapist assures me it’s moving and we are making progress, to hang in there.

 This is an example of the power of alters and how dangerous they can be.
-Some are innocuous like my four-year old alter who just loves breakfast in bed and wants to be with the horses all the time and nags my husband to go walking all the time.
+Some are innocuous like my four-year-old alter who just loves breakfast in bed and wants to be with the horses all the time and nags my husband to go walking when he just wants to sit down and watch the Saturday rugby.
 She is irritating but not dangerous.
 She does not stay long and switches in and out quickly, usually to lift my mood.

 Dissociative disorders are now acknowledged as fairly common effects of severe trauma in early childhood, most typically extreme and repeated physical, emotional and sexual abuse.
 Personal identity is still developing during childhood so a child is more adept at stepping outside themselves or dissociate from what is happening.
 Children that learn to dissociate early in life and on a continual basis may utilise this coping mechanism in response to other stressful situations in their life whilst adults may develop dissociative disorders in response to severe trauma such as the experience of war, natural disasters, kidnapping, torture and invasive medical procedures.